lschierer/App-Schierer-HPFan/share/pages/Harrypedia/beings/elves/house_elf.md

 On the other hand, the relationship that [Harry] eventually forms with [Kreacher] shows a very different view of the situation.
 While it is easy to, as [Hermione] does, dismiss the [Hogwarts] elves as brainwashed victims who know no better, we come to know [Kreacher] more deaply.
-He _could_ still be a victim of his own upbringing, of the many centuries he has lived as a slave, but his love for [Regulas], and the concern he comes to feel for [Harry] is certainly genuine.
+He _could_ still be a victim of his own upbringing, of the many centuries he has lived as a slave, but his love for [Regulus], and the concern he comes to feel for [Harry] is certainly genuine.

 We know next to nothing about their magic, the _how_ of their enslavement, or their physical lifecycle.
 In typical Rowling fashion, what little we do know is somewhat contradictory.[^240219-2]